 Nguyen joined SunPower in 2013 as VP of strategy and new market development, before which she was VP of global business development at First Solar where she financed about four gigawatts of project assets.
 She has worked in investment banking, holds an MBA from Harvard and a BA from Columbia University in economics.

 Being one of only two women among nine male executive officers, Nguyen knows something about being outnumbered and not feeling heard at times.
 She stated that while she has found mentors in her journey to Executive VP, she sometimes has to stop and say “You’re not hearing me,” and restart the conversation at board meetings.
 But her executive position has also given her the opportunity to improve the gender bias in the workplace.

 As VP of SunPower’s commercial division, Nam Nguyen has taken the lead in eliminating the work place gender bias by proposing and enforcing a new policy of taking the names off of job applications before screening them.
 And, would you believe it?
 More women are getting hired!
 Other solar manufacturers such as Schneider, BayWa, and Outback Power have also taken the step to promote and recruit more women onto their teams.
 But a lot more progress still needs to be made.

 As a woman and minority owned business, we found Nam Nguyen, Jeanine Cotter and the Women in Solar Breakfast very inspiring.
-Sun Pacific Solar is proud to be NWBOC (National Women Business Owners Corporation) Certified as well as a member of WISE (Women In Solar Energy).
-Our company as well as our CEO, Cecilia Villaseñor Johnson, have received a number of awards and recognition for achievements in the solar field and we aim to continue educating, increasing green energy, and being a leading female voice in our local community.
+Sun Pacific Solar is proud to be NWBOC (National Women Business Owners Corporation) Certified and our company as well as our CEO, Cecilia Villaseñor Johnson, have received a number of awards and recognition for achievements in the solar field.
+We aim to continue educating, increasing green energy, and being a leading female voice in our local community.